Avalon to Palm Beach

 The headland trail leads to Careel Headland Reserve and then on to Whale Beach Rd.

-You’ll be walking along this road for a bit, so take the time to sticky beak at some of the grand homes in the area.
-There’s a particularly huge one - can’t keep up with which celebrity owns it - being built in Raynor Rd, which you’ll pass as you head down to Malo Rd.
+You’ll be walking along this road for a bit, so use the time to sticky beak at some of the grand homes (and quirky mailboxes) in the area.

-When you get to Malo Rd, turn right and take the steps at the end of the road onto Whale Beach.
+At Malo Road, turn right and take the steps at the end of the street down onto Whale Beach.

-Whale Beach is about 600 metres long and hidden away as it is, usually much quieter than its neighbours.
-There's a (shallow) 25 metre long rock pool at the southern end with toilets and showers, and a playground, surf club and cafe up behind the sand.
+Whale Beach is about 600 metres long and hidden away as it is, and usually much quieter than neighbouring beaches.
+There's a (shallow) 25 metre-long rock pool at the southern end with toilets and showers, and a playground, surf club and cafe up behind the sand.

-To the right of the surf club is Surf Rd.
-You can walk up here to rejoin Whale Beach Rd or walk to the end of the beach and take a set of steps up there.
 Which steps to take?
 You’ll see that there are many but most lead to private homes.
 The public stairway is set back in the reserve where the beach ends in a bend.
-(Ignore the ‘No entry sign’ which I gather is for the utilities box.)
+(Ignore the ‘No entry sign’ which appears to relate to a utilities box rather than the path itself.)

-Continue along Whale Beach Rd, enjoying the expansive views over expensive rooftops, until you come to Florida Rd.
-Don’t turn left.
-Instead, take the pedestrian pathway over to the right.
-Yo’ll come to a set of timber stairs that lead to Palm Beach rock pool.
+Continue along Whale Beach Road, enjoying the expansive views over expensive rooftops, until you come to Florida Road.
+Instead of turning left, take the pedestrian pathway over to the right.
+This leads to a set of timber stairs descending to Palm Beach rock pool.

 Standing on the stairs, take a moment to enjoy the view.
 Palm Beach stretches out in a sweep of two kilometres before you.
 Beyond it is Barrenjoey Headland with the lighthouse standing proudly at its peak.
 It’s little wonder this is a highly prized part of Sydney.